radnan/rdn-doctrine/README.md

 }
 ~~~

+The `RdnDoctrine\EntityManager\AliasResolver` service is used to resolve aliases when one is not provided.

 ### Console commands

 The module also comes with a set of console commands to manage the database schema and generate proxies.